Industrial Control Systems - Cyber News

 Cyber News Sites

 - Privileged access hacks will continue: Data breaches as a result of compromised privileged access are widespread.
 It's all about privilege-attackers need high level access, which they get through targeting privileged users like IT professionals, CEOs and vendors via phishing or malware to achieve their financial goals or other motivations.
 These users are targeted by the threat actor because they are likely to have access to other privileged credentials that the attacker can leverage to increase dwell time and compromise the targeted organization.
-We have seen this all too often in 2017 as in the leak of content from Netflix's Orange is the New Black as a result of a vendor attack.
 The most recent HBO breach further emphasizes the importance of network security and serves as clear reminder that cyberattacks aren't just limited to financial, health or personal information.
 Businesses need to get serious about security around their most privileged users-identifying them, monitoring their access, and closing off access to what they don't need.

 - Healthcare will continue to lose to cyberattacks.
 Healthcare data breach costs are the highest among surveyed sectors for the seventh straight year, according to the IBM and Ponemon 2017 Cost of a Data Breach Study: Global Overview.
 As seen with the WannaCry attack and its paralyzing impact on major hospitals in the UK, healthcare will suffer another major security breach this year as the industry is particularly susceptible to ransomware attacks.
 Losing access to patient records can cripple the ability to provide services to patients, putting the health of consumers at risk.
 Attackers know this risk and aren't hesitating to target organizations with inadequate security controls in place.